dinhanhthi/dinhanhthi.com/_posts/mooc/2020-04-03-deeplearning-ai.md

 This post contains the links to my handwriting notes for the courses and also my notes for the assignments.

 {:.alert.alert-warning}
-**Handwriting notes** is for the videos taught by Andrew NG (just the theoritical part). **Jupyter notebooks** are my personal notes for the quizzes and assignments (not the solutions because of the Honor Code rules from Coursera). **My personal solutions** for the assignement are stored in [a private repository](https://github.com/dinhanhthi/deeplearning-coursera-solutions).
-That's why the urls may not be available to you.
+**Handwriting notes** are for the videos taught by Andrew NG (just the theoritical part). **Jupyter notebooks** are my personal notes for the quizzes and assignments (not the solutions because of the Honor Code rules from Coursera). **My personal solutions** for the assignement are stored in [a private repository](https://github.com/dinhanhthi/deeplearning-coursera-solutions).
+That's why the urls may be not available to you.

 ## General info